clabauc/Work-Code/README.md

 # Work-Code
-Repository contains scrips I have written to enhance the efficiency of some processes at work.
+Repository contains scripts I have written to enhance the efficiency of some processes at work.